Why would someone buy from you?

 When I went to college to study marketing, my #1 observation was that there were many companies doing a great job, but nobody knew they were out there.

-And still you see that today.
+And you still see that today.

 Many people know about Square, the mobile payment provider.
 With shareholders like Visa and Howard Schulz (Starbucks), the value proposition is clear to them and the world, and they have the money to quickly create an organization that handles thousands of clients.
 They have a crazy marketing budget to let the world know they are out there.

-At the same time there are a few other providers that get clients from Square, they get burned in a new organization with bad customer service and look for another provider, not all that visible they might stumble upon a review or talk to someone who shares with them that there are other players in the market, like Moblized.
+At the same time, there are a few other providers that get clients from Square, they get burned in a new organization with bad customer service and look for another provider, not all that visible they might stumble upon a review or talk to someone who shares with them that there are other players in the market, like Moblized.
 A mobile payment provider with a smaller team than Square, they are located at our Coworking Space in Downtown Fullerton.
 And we see and hear everyday how friendly they are on the phone.

 Most new customers don’t look twice, and settle for their first discovery.
 They probably go with Square.